bhuaryapallavi/Spacy/README.md

 # Spacy
- tutorial on preprocessing using  spacy
+tutorial on preprocessing using  spacy spaCy is an open-source library for advanced Natural Language Processing in Python.